technomancy/leiningen/README.md

 Leiningen supports plugins.
 See [the plugins wiki page](https://github.com/technomancy/leiningen/wiki/Plugins) for a full list.
-Plugins may be added to your project.clj :dev-dependencies or to your `~/.lein/init.clj` file.

-You can also manage your plugins with the `plugin` task.
-Use the same arguments you would put in the Leiningen :dev-dependencies if you were only using the plugin on a single project.
+If a plugin is needed for successful test or build runs, (such as lein-tar) then it should be added to `:dev-dependencies` in project.clj, but if it's for your own convenience (such as swank-clojure) then it should be added using the `plugin` task:

     $ lein plugin install lein-clojars "0.6.0"